ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ### Installation and Setup

 At any given time, VT will likely NOT support the latest version of Minecraft Bedrock Edition (MCBE).
 Therefore, it is recommended that the end user turn off Microsoft Store auto-updates (if applicable), and use a 3rd party version manager, such as [mc-w10-version-launcher
-](https://github.com/MCMrARM/mc-w10-version-launcher) with [this](https://raw.githubusercontent.com/ddf8196/mc-w10-versiondb-auto-update/master/versions.json.min) version list endpoint.
+](https://github.com/MCMrARM/mc-w10-version-launcher).
 This approach also installs MCBE as an unpackaged installation (loose files in a normal, writable folder rather than in `C:\Program Files\WindowsApps\`), which avoids UWP sandboxing restrictions and provides the best compatibility.

 The mod (in `.dll` format) can be 'injected' into a running instance of MCBE through any DLL injector of choice.
-[This injector](https://github.com/ambiennt/MCBE-DLL-Injector/releases/) is recommended due to the simple UI and minimal dependencies.
+[MCBE-DLL-Injector](https://github.com/ambiennt/MCBE-DLL-Injector/releases/) is recommended due to the simple UI and minimal dependencies.

 A successful injection will show a watermark, i.e. `Vanilla Tweaks Lite by Ambient`, followed by a version tag in the MCBE window titlebar.
 The mod can be unloaded, or 'ejected' by pressing `Control` + `L` at the same time on your keyboard, or typing `.eject` in the in-game chat.
 See the [Commands](#commands) section for a full list of commands.

 For the sake of simplicity, and so that more focus can be diverted to core features, this mod has no UI.
+All VT configuration and user-provided files are stored in the mod directory:

+`%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\`.

-All configurable settings are deserialized from `%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\config.json`.
-This directory can be accessed via the Windows `Run` application.
-The `VanillaTweaks` directory, and the corresponding `config.json` file are created upon inject if they do not already exist.
-The configuration file is read upon inject and execution of the in-game `.config reload` command.
+This directory can be accessed through the Windows `Run` application.
+The mod directory and its corresponding `config.json` file at the directory root are created upon inject if they do not already exist.
+The working config file is read upon inject and execution of the in-game `.config reload` command.

 ---
 ---

 ### Commands

 Commands are only executable through the in-game chat interface.
 The default command prefix is `.`, but is configurable via the `command_prefix` setting (see below).
-The syntax for running a command follows similarly to vanilla commands, i.e. \<prefix\> \<command\> \<args...\>.
-Command arguments are delimited by one or more space.
-String arguments with spaces can be escaped with quotes, e.g. "my spaced argument" -> `my spaced argument`.
+The syntax for running a command follows similarly to vanilla commands, i.e. `<prefix> <command> <args...>`.
+Command arguments are delimited by one or more spaces.
+To pass text containing spaces as a single argument, surround the entire argument with quotes; the quoted text is then parsed as one argument with the surrounding quotes removed.
+For example, `"my spaced argument"` is parsed as the single argument `my spaced argument`.

 ---

-#### `config <reload/open/copy/paste>`
+#### `config <reload [file-name: string]/open/copy/paste>`
 Provides config utility functions.
 Aliases: `cfg`.

-The `reload` enum reloads the current `config.json` data at runtime.
-This differs from ejecting, then re-injecting VT, because this will not serialize its config options back to the `config.json` and overwrite any tentative changes.
+The `reload` enum reloads config data at runtime.
+When `file-name` is omitted, the default `config.json` file is reloaded.
+When `file-name` is specified, the corresponding file is loaded from the `.\configs\` folder relative to the mod directory.
+This differs from ejecting, then re-injecting VT, because this will not serialize its config options back to the default `config.json` and overwrite any tentative changes.

 The `open` enum opens the current `config.json` file with the system-defined program.